tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 This means that we are breaking abstract interpretation rules: our abstract interpreter has to correctly model *all* possible outcomes at run-time.
-This means to me that we should instead pick some tactic in-between clearing all information (correct but over-eager) and clearing only object+offset.
+This means to me that we should instead pick some tactic in-between clearing all information (correct but over-eager) and clearing only exact matches of object+offset (incorrect).

 The term that will help us here is called an *alias class*.
 It is a name for a way to efficiently partition objects in your abstract heap into completely